scikit-activeml/scikit-activeml/docs/target_semantics.rst

 Class vocabularies and complete rows
 ------------------------------------

-Multi-label classification uses one binary class vocabulary per label output.
-Explicit vocabularies let fitting start before both classes have been observed and allow non-numeric labels.
-Their input order is not the probability-column
-order: each vocabulary is normalized to the same canonical ordering used by fitted ``classes_``.
+Multi-label classification uses one binary class vocabulary for each label output.
+Explicit vocabularies allow fitting to start before both classes have been observed and also support non-numeric labels.
+The order in which a vocabulary is provided does not define the probability-column order.
+Each vocabulary is normalized to the same canonical order used by fitted ``classes_``.

 .. doctest::